Skip to main content

 4. Select the Action from the step type.

-• If no Action exists, refer to guidelines for creating Action Rivers.
+• If no Action exists, creating one.

-1. When you select an Action, its connection is available in the connection input.
+5. When you select an Action, its connection is available in the connection input.

 • You can change the selected connection or create a new one.